festim-dev/FESTIM/docs/source/userguide/newton_solver.rst

     * "sor" - Successive over-relaxation

-Similarly, the Newton solver parameters of :class:`festim.HeatTransferProblem`, :class:`festim.ExtrinsicTrap`, or :class:`festim.NeutronInducedTrap` can be defined upon the need.
+Similarly, the Newton solver parameters of :class:`festim.HeatTransferProblem`, :class:`festim.ExtrinsicTrap`, or :class:`festim.NeutronInducedTrap` can be defined if needed.
 Here is an example for the heat transfer problem:

 .. code-block:: python